-Serbia: EPS purchased 4MEUR RES electricity from eligible producers, bigger quantities yet to be offered on the power market once bigger power gen facilities are completed23.
-August 2013. / News Serbia Energy
+Serbia: EPS purchased 4MEUR RES electricity from eligible producers, bigger quantities yet to be offered on the power market once bigger power gen facilities are completed, News Serbia Energy

 The Fees Regulation on electricity got from renewable energy sources became effective after March 1st and the Serbia Power Utility Company EPS calculate electricity to the producers from whom purchase it on the price scale depending of the RES source.
 Incentive scheme is complex but profitable.
 Serbian Power Utility Company EPS purchased over 36 million kilowatt- hours which came from renewable sources.